MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/stores.md

 The above is a store that sells two items, the `LaserSword` and the `WeaponBundle`.
 Both items are existing catalog items with some existing base price as defined in the catalog.
 This store, overrides their existing prices and now offers the `LaserSword` for 1 `Diamond` and the `WeaponBundle` for 10 Gold and 10 Silver.

-This would return a response that the store has been created and published:
+This request would return a response that the store has been created and published:

 ```json
 {